Businesses bolster cyberdefenses against new 'WannaCry' ransomware attacks | The Japan Times

 Kaspersky said the main target of the cyberattack was Russia, and the number of attacks targeting Japan was limited.

-But the company’s Suguru Ishimaru warned that hackers were ready to increase attacks on Japan — some of the ransom demands in the malware used in the attacks are in Japanese.
+But Suguru Ishimaru, an analyst with the company, warned that hackers were ready to increase attacks on Japan, noting that some of the ransom demands in the malware used in the attacks are written in Japanese.

 Trend Micro called it “one of the most serious ransomware attacks,” saying it has had a huge impact on Japanese firms.
 The company based its assessment on the number of attacks that had been prevented by its security software.